 • Through observation, IEDPs will become familiar with history taking, dental examination, diagnostic procedures, treatment planning and dental procedures required for competency in dental practice in Nova Scotia.

-• The activities listed above may enhance the practice of a Host Dentists
+• The activities listed above may enhance the practice of a Host Dentist

 • Host Dentists have an opportunity to learn about international cultures, dental care systems and clinical practices in other parts of the world, as well as to enhance their skills in interacting with a diverse patient base.

-• Prior to beginning the Observership Program an orientation session must be successfully completed by the Observer.
+• Before beginning the Observership Program an orientation session must be completed by the Observer.

-• Brief meeting between the Observer and Host Dentists to clarify goals and expectations.
+• A brief meeting between the Observer and Host Dentists to clarify goals and expectations.

-• The Observer should be introduced or introduce him/herself to office/clinic staff to make sure they know who you are and why you are there.
+• The Observer should be introduced or introduce him/herself to the office/clinic staff and tell them why they are there.

 • Make sure the confidentiality form is signed.

-• Establish a confirmed schedule for at least the next 2 weeks.
+• Establish a confirmed schedule for at least the next two weeks.